Neuron population dynamics and the role of neuromodulators for learning in biological and artificial neural networks

-The candidate will integrate experimental aspects such as cell-types and molecular features into artificial neural network models, extend the models to address reinforcement learning, apply the models to learning scenarios similar to that of the experiments, and compare network structure and dynamics during learning in biological and artificial systems using techniques developed for the experimental systems.
+The candidate will work alongside experimentalists and explore data from the brain with advanced methodology including deep learning approaches.
+Then, artificial neural network models will be extended by integrating experimental aspects such as cell-types and molecular features to address learning scenarios similar to that of the experiments.
+Together, this opens for a comparison of network structure and dynamics during learning in biological and artificial systems.

 This two-pronged approach - combining experimental studies and exploratory modeling - will help us develop a new level of understanding of robust learning mechanisms in these systems and change the way experiments are conducted.

-The project include collaborations with leading groups at Harvard University and the University of California San Diego.
+The project includes collaborations with leading groups at Harvard University and the University of California San Diego.

 - You must have a master degree in physics, computational neuroscience, or artificial intelligence.

-- Documented experience from computational modeling in statistical physics, scientific programming or implementation and studies of neural network systems is an advantage.
+- Documented experience from computational modeling, scientific programming or implementation and studies of neural network systems is an advantage.